NickJaensson/eztfem.py/matlab-python-rosetta-stone.md

 - line continutation
 - something on parentheses? () vs [] vs {}
 - row-major (Python) vs column major (Matlab)
+- Structuring a project:
   - Matlab: functions in same folder or use addpath,
-  Python: modules in same folder and use import, for different folder not in current folder use sys.path.append
+  - Python: modules in same folder and use import, for different folder not in current folder use sys.path.append

 ## Working with variables